epinowcast/epinowcast/STYLE_GUIDE.md

 ## Naming conventions

-- We use a `enw_` prefix to delineate functions that are part of the `epinowcast` package.
+- We use a `enw_` prefix to delineate functions that are exported by the `epinowcast` package.
 This is to avoid conflicts with other packages and to make it clear to users which functions are part of the package.
 - The use of this prefix is not required for internal functions (i.e. functions that are not exported) or that are unlikely to have naming conflicts with other packages.

 ## Dependencies